aleezayshahzad12/FastFood-Calorie-Combos-/README.md

 ## 🌟 Why This Project Stands Out

-- **Automated AI Menu Classification:** Menu items fetched from APIs are automatically classified into categories (main, side, drink, dessert, sauce) with restaurant-specific handling.
+- **🤖 Automated AI Menu Classification:** Menu items fetched from APIs are automatically classified into categories (main, side, drink, dessert, sauce) with restaurant-specific handling.
-- **Caching for Efficiency:** AI classification is stored in MongoDB after the first run, avoiding repeated API calls and reducing both response time and costs.
+- **💾 Smart Caching:** AI classification is stored in MongoDB after the first run, avoiding repeated API calls and reducing both response time and costs.
 - **Advanced Combo Generation:** Generates calorie-specific meal combos using restaurant-aware patterns, fallback strategies, and BYO templates when menu data is limited.
 - **Performance-Optimized:** Stores successful combos and reuses them when new generations fall short, ensuring fast, reliable results.
-- **Production-Ready:** Deployed backend + frontend for immediate use
+- **Production-Ready:** Fully deployed and ready to use

+## 🚀 Quick Start

+1. **Select a restaurant** from the dropdown
+2. **Enter your calorie target** (e.g., 700 calories)
+3. Clicks “**Load Menu**” → filtered menu items for that range are displayed.
+4. **Click "Generate Combos"**  to get calorie-compliant meal combos.
+5. **Regenerate combos multiple times** and duplicates are automatically avoided.
+6. **Enjoy** your personalized fast-food meal within your goals!

 ## 🛠 Tech Stack
 - **Frontend:** React + Vite + Tailwind CSS (responsive UI + combo dashboard)